-10. Make a ROTH Conversion- Again, with the Fiscal Cliff on the horizon, this could be the perfect time to convert your traditional IRA or 401(k) to a ROTH.
+6. File for a ROTH Conversion- This could be the perfect time to convert your traditional IRA to a ROTH.
 Essentially paying taxes now at a lower rate and never have to worry about paying taxes on your withdrawals in the future.
 Regardless of your income, you can convert as many dollars as you want.
-The cool part is that as long as you make the election before December 31st, you can always ‘undo’ the election by April 15, 2013 or October 15, 2013 if you file an extension.
+The cool part is that as long as you make the election before December 31st, you can always ‘undo’ the election up until the filing of your tax return in 2017, under valid extension.
 So if you get gun shy later and/or can’t pay the tax you were expecting, check the ‘reset’ button.
+Read more here.

 7. The Over 70 1/2 Club.
 For those over 70 1/2 with traditional IRAs, you are required to take required minimum distributions (“RMD”) form your account each year.
 The deadline for 2016 RMDs is December 31, 2016.
 There is a 50% excise tax penalty for failure to take RMDs.
 In other words, if you don’t distribute the money to yourself form your IRA in time, the IRS will just take half of it to penalize you.
 Those with Roth IRAs needs not worry.
 Roth IRAs are exempt from RMD rules.
 Learn more here.